Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Toward application for more general simple current extended CFT and the corresponding topological order

-Applying our method to this case, one can observe the appearance of bulk disorder operator for the $Z_{N}$ semion sectors and this results in the ambiguity of operator state correspondence of chiral CFT.
+Applying our method to this case, one can observe the appearance of bulk disorder operator for the $Z_{N}$ semion sectors and this results in the ambiguity of operator-state correspondence of chiral CFT.
 An easiest choice of the bulk local operator is,

-where we have introduced the $Z_{N}$ charge conjugation for an operator $\phi_{\alpha}$ as $\phi_{\overline{\alpha}}$.
-As in the Majorana fermion case, we expect the above operator to have a local expression in the (bosonic) lattice model.
+As in the Majorana fermion case, we expect the above operators to have a local expression in the (bosonic) lattice model.
 The bulk disorder operators can be identified with the space that has already been projected out by GSO projection,

-where we have taken GSO projection for the order fields as $\sum_{k=0}^{N-1} e^{\frac{2\pi ik}{N}(p-\overline{p})}/N^{2}$ and disorder fields as $\sum_{k=0}^{N-1} e^{\frac{2\pi ik}{N}(p-\overline{p}-P)}/N^{2}$.
+where we have taken GSO projection for the order fields as $\sum_{k=0}^{N-1} e^{\frac{2\pi ik}{N}(F+\overline{F})}/N^{2}$ and disorder fields as $\sum_{k=0}^{N-1} e^{\frac{2\pi ik}{N}(F+\overline{F}-p)}/N^{2}$ where $F$ ($\overline{F}$) is the chiral (antichiral) $Z_{N}$ parity operator.
 As has been discussed in \cite{Seiberg:2023cdc}, it is possible to implement the $Z_{N}$ KW duality by shifting the parafermionic parity of $Z_{N}$ invariant sectors or shuffling the order and disorder operators.
 This gives concrete and visible implications of the KW duality (However it should be distinguished from the duality in a system with open boundaries where the duality can be implemented by the shift of topological defects or domain walls from one boundary to the other \cite{Frohlich:2004ef,Frohlich:2006ch,Schweigert:2007wd,Cobanera:2009as,Cobanera:2011wn,Cobanera:2012dc,Fukusumi:2020irh,Li:2023knf,Li:2023mmw}).

-This understanding may give a clue to establish a concrete understanding of simple current extended CFT based on the operator state correspondence.
+This understanding may give a clue to establish a concrete understanding of simple current extended CFT based on the operator-state correspondence.

 At this stage, one can introduce SD and define the correlation functions uniquely.
 Hence, under the bulk-edge correspondence, we conjecture that this procedure gives a canonical way to define the wavefunction of the topologically ordered system (hopefully even in general dimensions)\cite{Schoutens:2015uia}.
+We summarize the set of operators after the doubling trick as follows,

+As one can see the $Z_{N}$ invariant sector and $Z_{N}$ noninvariant sector take different forms, and this is a remarkable consequence of $Z_{N}$ simple current extension.
+More mathematically, one can understand the $Z_{N}$ invariant sector is a sector refusing the $Z_{N}$ grading and this is a reason why the above two-point objects appear.
+Related discussion with emphasis on the entanglement struture in the Moore-Read states can be seen in \cite{Stern_2004}.
 The same method may be applicable to symmetry-protected topological orders \cite{Scaffidi_2016} and this may be an interesting future problem.